 Over the past few decades, countless television shows and movies have included cards made by The United States Playing Card Company.

-One of our favorite films with a USPC cameo is Cool Hand Luke, starring Paul Newman as an anti-establishment character assigned to a Florida prison road gang in the 1960’s.
+One of our favorites?
+Cool Hand Luke, starring Paul Newman as an anti-establishment character assigned to a Florida prison road gang in the 1960s.
 After losing, but enduring, in a fight with the leader of the prisoners (played by George Kennedy), Newman engages in a famous scene involving a card game.

 The line that ends this classic scene?
 “Yeah, well, sometimes nothin’ can be a real cool hand.”